-My top choice for most dogs is the guillotine clipper found on Amazon.
-It works quickly, and you can see what you’re doing.
+My top choice for most dogs is the guillotine clipper found on Amazon. (paid link) It works quickly, and you can see what you’re doing.
 But some dogs find the “snap” of the nail cutter scary.

 Step 4.
 How To Hold a Dog for Nail Clipping

 Most people hold their dog down securely, restraining them to keep them from “fidgeting.”
 I used to do this myself.

 But this type of hold stresses your dog out even more!

 The best thing to do is to hold your dog in your lap loosely, the way you would if you were just petting them.
 This makes clipping your dog’s nails SO MUCH easier.

 Your dog won’t stress about being restrained and won’t flinch when you pick up his paw!
 This works especially well if you follow the desensitizing tip in the “touch your dog’s paws often section”.